Bunch-of-cells/BrainFuck-Compiler/README.md

 This compiler is able to compile the mandelbrot set in just 0.25 seconds.
 Take a look at mandelbrot.bf for the program

 # Setup
 You need to install Rust to make the executable.
-If you are on Linux you can find a pre-compiled executable in target/release/brainfuck.

 # Bugs
 If you run the executable with no arguments, the stdin interpreter starts running.
 But when you start writing anything it does not show up on the console.